Bill Submission Process

 + What if the provider treats me as “uninsured” and offers me self-pay or a cash pay discounted rate?

-If your provider lists you as “uninsured” or “self/cash pay,” it will be more difficult to obtain a HCFA or UB.
-You should avoid allowing your provider to list you this way since, without these forms, your request/bill cannot be processed.
+If your provider identifies you as “uninsured” or “self/cash pay,” it will be more difficult to obtain a HCFA or UB as these are typically used to submit bills.
+Without these forms, your request/bill cannot be processed, so ask your provider to not categorize you this way and provide you with a HCFA or UB before committing to self-pay.

-Medi-Share will still process eligible bills with the contracted rate for PHCS in-network providers.
+Medi-Share will process eligible bills with the contracted rate for in-network providers.
 The self-pay or cash pay rate you agreed to with the provider may not match that contracted rate.

-Medi-Share will process eligible out-of-network bills allowing up to what is customary for the chart in the service area.
+Medi-Share will process eligible out-of-network bills allowing up to what is customary for the service in the area.
 It is possible that this is less than the self-pay rate.
 The difference between the two would be patient responsibility if the provider will not write it off.